moosylog/voyago/README.md

   <br>
 </div>
 You’ve made the exciting choice to upgrade from the 52-key ZSA Voyager to the next generation of ergonomic typing: the MoErgo Go60.
 Getting a new keyboard is a thrill, but we know how much time you’ve spent in ZSA Oryx meticulously crafting your perfect layers, combos, and hold-taps.
-Instead of starting over in a completely new firmware ecosystem (ZMK), VoyaGo is here to provide a smooth, effortless migration.
+Instead of starting over in a completely new firmware ecosystem (ZMK), VoyaGo is here to help you with the migration.
 We’ll help you carry over the familiar layout you’re already used to, so you can feel right at home on your new board from day one.
 ---
 <br>
 <br>